Effects of high energy photon emissions in laser generated ultra-relativistic plasmas: real-time synchrotron simulations: Modelling the relativistic case

-For extremely relativistic particles the radiation is confined to small angles $1/\gamma$ around the direction of propagation of the particle, especially the high frequency radiation which is our prime interest.
+For strongly relativistic particles the radiation is confined to small angles ($\sim 1/\gamma$) around the direction of propagation of the particle.
+This is particularly true for the high frequency radiation that is our prime interest.

-To derive a computationally light weight method of photon emission we make the approximation of emitting high energy photons along the direction of the emitting particle \cite{Rousse2004}.
-We can then integrate the emission spectra over all angles to get an expression for the intensity of synchrotron radiation as a function of frequency only, which can be written as
+To derive a method with computational economy, we make use of the approximation that the emitted high energy photons are along the direction of motion of the emitting particle \cite{Rousse2004}.
+We can then integrate the emission spectra over all angles to get an expression for the intensity of synchrotron radiation as a function of frequency only, which can be written as \cite{LL.V2}

 where